 - Pour the cake mixture evenly into both cake pans.

-- Bake in a 350° oven for approximately 30-40 minutes, rotating the pans halfway through.
+- Bake in a 350°F oven for approximately 25-35 minutes, rotating the pans halfway through.
 Follow the baking directions on the cake mix box.
 The cake strips may add a few additional minutes to the baking time.
-Cakes are done when they are lightly browned on top and spring back when lightly tapped.
-A toothpick should come out clean.
+Cakes are done when they are lightly browned on top and spring back when lightly tapped or a toothpick comes out clean.

-- Allow cakes to cool in the pans for fifteen minutes, before removing from pans to cooling racks.
-While waiting for the cakes to cool, prepare the espresso or coffee so that it has time to cool completely.
+- Allow cakes to cool in the pans for 15 minutes, before removing from pans to cooling racks.

 - Warm the cream just enough to dissolve the espresso powder.
 Set the mixture aside to cool.
 It should be very strong!
 Or brew a little very strong coffee, try for at least twice as strong as directed.
 Allow it to cool completely.